* required field

 Do you students notice when authors provide definitions and examples?
 Many nonfiction authors use these and other types of details when they describe concepts like forces, magnets, weather and so forth.
 Readers need to recognize these types of details to understand these concepts.
 I was surprised one day to find out the middle grade students I …Read more

-When annotating, do your students underline most of what they’ve read because they think “it’s all important”?
+When annotating, do your students underline (or highlight 😉 most of what they’ve read because they think “it’s all important”?
 Maybe they’ve underlined that much because they don’t know how to determine what is important?
-Below are a few tips and photos from a demo lesson I gave to tackle this issue.
-And, yes, I used the pasta …Read more
+Below I describe a Phase 2 demo lesson I gave to tackle this issue – focused on helping students identify …Read more

 When I ask students if they ever think about lunch or something else while they are reading, most give me a thumbs up!
 After we get past the “shocked teacher” look, I talk to them about the importance of staying focused and monitoring for whether they are understanding the content in the source.
 Then I …Read more